ForestSquirrelDev/CrazyPig/README.md

 - Otherwise i use MonoBehaviours

 ### Tweening
 When i was working with DOTween in my previous project, i found out that my tweening methods are hevily tied to in-game references and are completely unreusable.
-I tried to learn from my comistakes - now tweening classes are pluggable scriptable objects, derived from abstract class TweenPlugin.
+I tried to learn from my mistakes - now tweening classes are pluggable scriptable objects, derived from abstract class TweenPlugin.
 If i want to tween something, i simply drag the scriptable object in MonoBehaviour field in the inspector and call the tweening method from this script.
 Or instantiate the scriptable object in memory if i need multiple copies.

+### Design patterns i used
-### Scriptable object events
+#### Scriptable object events
 Long story short, this is basically a variation of observer pattern represented as a bit extended UnityEvent.
 Greatest advantages of this pattern is persistency of ScriptableObjects and possibility  to subscribe to events that do not exist in the scene yet.
 I used it to manage bombs, enemies and a lot more.

-### Scriptable object variables pattern
+#### Scriptable object variables
 One of the two patterns i used here to avoid singletons.
 [Here](https://github.com/ForestSquirrelDev/DependencyInversion#scriptableobject-variables) i've described my thoughts about this pattern.
 Long story short - it's a great solution to reference values (e.g. in UI) without creating tons of dependencies and references between components.

-### Runtime sets
+#### Runtime sets
 Another great pattern to avoid singletons.
 I used runtime sets to store count of all bombs and enemies in the scene.